simonlindstedt/uselessSynth/README.md

 Hi!

-We were tasked with making a useless website, so I made an instrument that sounds kinda bad.
+I was tasked with making a useless website, so I made an instrument that sounds kinda bad.

 Not yet safari-proof, so I would recommend running this in chrome or firefox.